-Feature-rich and quite capable, API Simulator can be an indispensable tool in your development and testing toolbox.
-The features below are not roadmap items - they are available out-of-the-box, right now.
+Feature-rich, API Simulator can be an indispensable tool in your development and testing toolbox.
+The Standalone API Simulator's features below are not roadmap items - they are available out-of-the-box, right now.

 Extensible by Scripting